scenerystack/community/docs/reference/api/sun/AccordionBox.md

 - **contentYSpacing**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **titleBarOptions**?: [RectangleOptions](../scenery/Rectangle.md#RectangleOptions)
 - **expandedSoundPlayer**?: TSoundPlayer
+<br>  sound players for expand and collapse
 - **collapsedSoundPlayer**?: TSoundPlayer
 - **expandedContextResponse**?: TAlertable
+<br>  pdom/voicing - responses to be spoke (Both PDOM and Voicing) when the AccordionBox is expanded or collapsed
 - **collapsedContextResponse**?: TAlertable
 - **voicingNameResponse**?: VoicingResponse
+<br>  voicing - These are defined here in AccordionBox (duplicated from Voicing) so that they can be passed to the
+  expandCollapse button, which handles voicing for AccordionBox, without AccordionBox mixing Voicing itself.
 - **voicingObjectResponse**?: VoicingResponse
 - **voicingContextResponse**?: VoicingResponse
 - **voicingHintResponse**?: VoicingResponse
 - **headingTagName**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span>
+<br>  pdom
 - &amp; [NodeOptions](../scenery/Node.md#NodeOptions)